 As a Lee’s Summit plumbing company we prefer to recommend you hire a professional rather than you working on it yourself.
 As simple as a standard sump pump looks it is easy to mess up.
 Even the simplest sump pump discharge pipe installation error can flood your home.
 And with a professional sump pump repair and installation you get a 1 year parts and labor warranty every time.
 This is in addition to the manufacturers sump pump warranty.

-Below you’ll see some basic sump pump service, repair and installation techniques.
+Below you’ll see some basic sump pump repair, service and installation techniques.
 Feel free to jump ahead by clicking the appropriate link.

 - Sump pump system parts